-Lassen Volcanic National Park is much less crowded than Yellowstone and has equally impressive views.
-This Northern California park protects steaming fumaroles and mud pots like Bumpass Hell (seen above) as well as Lassen Peak, one of the largest plug dome volcanoes in the world.
+Lassen Volcanic National Park is typically less crowded than Yellowstone but it has equally impressive views.
+This Northern California park protects steaming fumaroles and mud pots like Bumpass Hell, as well as Lassen Peak, one of the largest plug dome volcanoes in the world.

 Highway 89 is a great way to tour the park without even leaving your vehicle.
 The 30-mile trip passes by these eight highlights, including a roadside fumarole (steam vent), and lots of viewpoints where you can stop and get photos of Lassen Peak.

 The 129-foot-tall, 250-foot-wide Burney Falls is both gorgeous and very easy to reach.
 You can see the falls from the parking area or take a short mile loop to get more views up close.
 The state park also has a campground with over a hundred sites for tents and RVs without hookups.